mezis/git-whistles/README.md

 `git jira-branch <issue-id>` - Creates a branch name suggestion from the specified JIRA issue ID.
 It also writes the branch name as a comment on the issue and allows to transition the issue.

+`git jira-pr [--from your-branch] [--to target-branch]` - Open your browser at a Github pull-request page for the specified branch (defaults to the current `head`).
+If you're using JIRA and your branch has a issue id in its name, populates your pull request with that issue details, else it just creates an empty Pull Request from the current HEAD.

 `git latest-pushes [-n NR_RESULTS] [-p PATTERN]` - Show latest pushed branches to origin.
 Defaults to 20 results.
 Pattern is appended to refs/remotes/origin/ so include the team or project name to filter results.

 `git list-branches [-l] [-r] [-i integration-branch]` - Colourful listing of all local or origin branches, and their distance to an integration branch (`master` by default).